OSGeo/PROJ/docs/source/operations/operations_computation.rst

 This document is meant as a plain text explanation of the code for developers, but also as a in-depth examination of what happens under the hood for curious PROJ users.
 It is important to keep in mind that it is not meant to be the ultimate source of truth of how coordinate operations should be computed.
-They are clearly implementation choices and compromises that can be questionned.
+There are clearly implementation choices and compromises that can be questionned.

 Let us start with an example to research operations between the NAD27 and NAD83